Crawford expedition: Background

 Over the next several years, Americans and Natives launched raids against each other, usually targeting settlements.
 In 1780, hundreds of Kentucky settlers were killed or captured in a British-Native expedition into Kentucky.
 George Rogers Clark of Virginia responded in August 1780 by leading an expedition that destroyed two Shawnee towns along the Mad River, but did little damage to the Native war effort.
 As most of the Lenapes had by then become pro-British, American Colonel Daniel Brodhead led an expedition into the Ohio Country in April 1781 and destroyed the Lenape town of Coshocton.
 Clark then recruited men for an expedition against Detroit in the summer of 1781, but Natives decisively defeated one hundred of his men along the Ohio River, effectively ending his campaign.
 Survivors fled to the militant towns on the Sandusky River.

 Several villages of Christian Lenapes lay between the combatants on the Sandusky River and the Americans at Fort Pitt.
 The villages were administered by the Moravian missionaries David Zeisberger and John Heckewelder.
 Although pacifists, the missionaries favored the American cause and kept American officials at Fort Pitt informed about hostile British and Native activity.
 In September 1781, to prevent further communication between the missionaries and the American military, hostile Wyandots and Lenapes from Sandusky forcibly removed the missionaries and their converts to a new village (Captive Town) on the Sandusky River.

 In March 1782, nearly 200 Pennsylvania militiamen under Lieutenant Colonel David Williamson rode into the Ohio Country, hoping to rescue American captives and find the warriors who were responsible for raids against Pennsylvania settlers.
 Enraged by the gruesome murder by Natives of a white woman and her baby, Williamson's men detained about 100 Christian Lenapes at the village of Gnadenhütten.
 The Christian Lenapes (mostly women and children) had returned to Gnadenhütten from Captive Town to harvest the crops they had been forced to leave behind.
-Accusing the Christian Natives of having aided hostile raiding parties, the Pennsylvanians murdered them all by hammer blows to the head.
+Accusing the Christian Natives of having aided hostile raiding parties, the Pennsylvanians beat them to death and left the bodies to rot.
 The Gnadenhütten massacre, as it came to be called, would have serious repercussions for the next American expedition into the Ohio Country.
-When George Washington, the American commander-in-chief, learned of the Gnadenhütten massacre, he warned soldiers not to let themselves be taken alive by Natives, but by that time the Sandusky expedition had already begun.
+When George Washington learned of the Gnadenhütten massacre, he warned soldiers not to let themselves be taken alive by Natives, but by that time the Sandusky expedition had already begun.